-The TOTUM card - formerly the National Union of Students (NUS) card - is a student discount card and app which gives students access to offers on food, fashion, beauty, tech, streaming and home delivery A one-year digital TOTUM membership is free.

-To join visit www.totum.com - students will need to register using their Loreto College email address and connect their account to the College in order to be eligible.
+TOTUM is a student discount card and app which gives students access to offers on food, fashion, beauty, tech, travel and home delivery A one-year digital membership is free.
+To join, students will need to register with TOTUM using their Loreto College email address and connect their account to the College in order to be eligible.
 Students should arrange for their TOTUM card to be posted to their home address.